garammi/mujoco-pick-and-place/README.md

 2. Enter the IP address and port number shown in the terminal.
 3. If the connection is successful, you’ll see that the iOS device is now linked with the simulation in real-time.

+Once you complete the installation, follow the steps in the [Pick-and-Place System](#pick-and-place-system) section below to run the system.

 ## Pick-and-Place System